waepoints/waepointstandards/outline.md

 Preferrings Of Approved By The Owner For A Role Other Than User When, Where And How Stipulated By Their Role

-Preferrings Of The Users Or User Which Has The Legal Right To Consent For The User When The User Isn’t Cognizant Of The User’s Own Self
+Preferrings Of The Users Or User Which Has or Have The Legal Right To Consent For The User When The User Isn’t Cognizant Of The User’s Own Self

 Preferrings Of The User If The User Isn’t An Above Entity

-Preferrings Of The Users Or User Which Has The Legal Right To Consent For The User
+Preferrings Of The Users Or User Which Has or Have The Legal Right To Consent For The User

 Preferrings Of The Current Family, Current Friends And Current Significant Other Of The User